jhsu802701/rails_from_scratch_rails5/04-01-circle_ci.md

 # Unit 4
-## Chapter 1: Solano CI
+## Chapter 1: Circle CI

-### Setting Up On the Solano CI Web Site
+### Setting Up On the Circle CI Web Site
-* Log in to the [Solano CI](https://ci.solanolabs.com/) web site.
+* Log in to the [Circle CI](http://www.circleci.com) web site.
 If you haven't already done so, you need to create an account first.
+* In the CircleCI dashboard, click on the "Add Projects" icon.
+Select your project.
 * Go to your Accounts page.
 * Enter your Rails app.